 “I’ll be back.”
 He leaves the room and I know that he’s going to get his copy of the letter.
 He comes back into the bedroom reading the jailhouse correspondence.

 “You’re right.
 It’s a threat,” he says impassively.
 “Every time he talks about showing you how he feels, he’s talking about revenge.”

 “I know, and when he’s talking about it all being over because of me, he’s talking about his master plan, not the fact that Harris is dead.
-He’s constantly blaming Harris for everything that he did, but then he talks about wanted to finish what we started.
-What we started was when he tried to rape me and he couldn’t finish because I was screaming bloody murder.”
+He’s constantly blaming Harris for everything that he did, but then he talks about wanting to finish what we started.
+What we started was when he tried to rape me, and he couldn’t finish because I was screaming bloody murder.”
 Christian nods.